 Figure 1.
 The number of entities registered with FSAP is displayed in this line graph.
-The vertical y-axis is the number of entities ranging from 0 to 300, by increments of 50, and the horizontal x-axis lists the year ranging from 2015 to 2021.
-There are three lines: one for the total number of entities registered with FSAP, one for the number of entities registered with DSAT, and one for the number of entities registered for DASAT.
-The total number of entities registered with FSAP in 2015 was 291, and this decreased to 233 in 2021.
-For DSAT, the number of registered entities in 2015 was 251, and this decreased to 198 in 2021.
-For DASAT, the number of registered entities in 2015 was 40, and this decreased to 35 in 2021 (page 12).
+The vertical y-axis is the number of entities ranging from 0 to 300, by increments of 50, and the horizontal x-axis lists the year ranging from 2015 to 2022.
+There are three lines: one for the total number of entities registered with FSAP, one for the number of entities registered with DSAT, and one for the number of entities registered with DASAT.
+The total number of entities registered with FSAP in 2015 was 291, and this decreased to 234 in 2022.
+For DSAT, the number of registered entities in 2015 was 251, and this decreased to 198 in 2022.
+For DASAT, the number of registered entities in 2015 was 40, and this decreased to 36 in 2022. (page 10)

 Figure 2.
 The number of entities registered with FSAP is displayed in this horizontal bar graph.
 The vertical y-axis lists the five entity types (private, federal government, commercial, academic, non-federal government), and the horizontal x-axis lists the number of entities ranging from 0 to 80 in increments of 20.
 For each entity type, there are two bars representing the number of entities registered with either DASAT or DSAT.
-From top to bottom, the numbers of entities are: private (2 for DASAT, 12 for DSAT), federal government (6 for DASAT, 24 for DSAT), commercial (9 for DASAT, 31 for DSAT), academic (17 for DASAT, 65 for DSAT), and non-federal government (1 for DASAT, 66 for DSAT) (page 13).
+From top to bottom, the numbers of entities are: private (2 for DASAT, 11 for DSAT), federal government (6 for DASAT, 24 for DSAT), commercial (9 for DASAT, 33 for DSAT), academic (18 for DASAT, 64 for DSAT), and non-federal government (1 for DASAT, 66 for DSAT). (page 11)

 Figure 3.
 The number of inspections conducted by FSAP by inspection type is displayed in this horizontal bar graph.
 The vertical y-axis lists the six inspection types (verification, renewal, new space, maximum containment, new registration, compliance), and the horizontal x-axis lists the number of inspections ranging from 0 to 80 in increments of 10.
 For each inspection type, there are three bars representing the number of inspections conducted by either DASAT or DSAT, or as a joint inspection.
-From top to bottom, the numbers of inspections are: verification (23 for joint, 10 for DASAT, 72 for DSAT), renewal (12 for joint, 9 for DASAT, 52 for DSAT), amendment assessment/new space (4 for joint, 1 for DASAT, 8 for DSAT), maximum containment (3 for joint, 0 for DASAT, 3 for DSAT), new registration (0 for joint, 1 for DASAT, 1 for DSAT), and compliance (4 for joint, 0 for DASAT, and 3 for DSAT) (page 18).
+From top to bottom, the numbers of inspections are: verification (8 for joint, 5 for DASAT, 41 for DSAT), renewal (30 for joint, 11 for DASAT, 79 for DSAT), amendment assessment/ new space (2 for joint, 1 for DASAT, 5 for DSAT), maximum containment (6 for joint, 0 for DASAT, 3 for DSAT), new registration (0 for joint, 1 for DASAT, 2 for DSAT), and compliance (0 for joint, 0 for DASAT, and 3 for DSAT). (page 16)

 Figure 4.
 The number of approved BSAT transfers is displayed in this line graph.
-The vertical y-axis is the number of approved BSAT transfers ranging from 0 to 500, by increments of 50, and the horizontal x-axis lists the year ranging from 2015 to 2021.
-There are three lines: one for the total number of approved BSAT transfers for FSAP, one for the number of approved BSAT transfers for DSAT, and one for the number of approved BSAT transfers for DSAT.
-The total number of approved BSAT transfers for 2021.
-For DSAT.
-The total number of registered entities in 2015 was 337, and this decreased to 194 in 2021.
-For DASAT, the number of registered entities in 2015 was 126, and this decreased to 35 in 2021 (page 22).
+The vertical y-axis is the number of approved BSAT transfers ranging from 0 to 500, by increments of 50, and the horizontal x-axis lists the year ranging from 2015 to 2022.
+There are three lines: one for the total number of approved BSAT transfers for FSAP, one for the number of approved BSAT transfers for DSAT, and one for the number of approved BSAT transfers for DASAT.
+The total number of approved BSAT transfers for FSAP in 2015 was 463, and this decreased to 252 in 2022.
+For DSAT, the number of registered entities in 2015 was 337, and this decreased to 192 in 2022.
+For DASAT, the number of registered entities in 2015 was 126, and this decreased to 60 in 2022. (page 19)